amreldib10/Agile-Jira-Task/README.md

 ## Estimating How Many Story Points Can My Team Achieve Per Sprint

-The 1st sprint is estimated to achieve 45 story points.
-The 2nd sprint is estimated to achieve 60 story points.
-These will be achievable for a 4-weeks sprint.
+The estimation of the sprint is to be 60 sory points as it would be achievable for a 4-weeks sprint.

 ## Daily Scrum Document